james270tx/csv_lookup/README.md

 csv_lookup.py by james270tx

-This is used to lookup records of one csv from another

-customers-1000.csv is the master list containing all details

-demo-input.csv is the list of ids we intend to look up

-summary.csv is the results showing details to match each id that we have looked up
+A demo of my process for using python to lookup records in one csv to another This can be usefull for looking up deatils of customer records en mass from a text file or csv

+csv_lookup.py matches details from the reference file customers-1000.csv to the query file demo-input.csv

-demo_generator.py creates a random csv of 100 customer ids to use as querys for the lookup
+demo_generator.py creates demo-input.csv: a random csv of 100 customer ids to query against the customers-1000.csv master list.

+demo-input.csv is the list of customer ids we intend to look up to the details of customers-1000.csv is the reference file containing all details summary.csv is the results